lizmat/articles/dont-fear-the-grepper-3.md

 say $_; # 42
 ```

-To make this clearer in code, there is actually a [`given` control construct](https://docs.raku.org/syntax/given):
+To make this clearer in code, there is actually a [`given` control construct](https://docs.raku.org/syntax/given) that will set `$_` inside the scope it indicates:
 ```
 given 42 {
     say $_; # 42
 }
 ```
 *Every* scope has its own topic, its own `$_` variable.
 You could think of it like every scope has a `my $_` in it.
 Fortunately, you don't have to specify that, so you don't have to repeat yourself!

+Here's an example of multiple scopes and topics:
 ```
 $_ = 666;
 given 42 {